openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/17_experimental.rst

 signatures.
 The functions can be used like any other function.
 The functions can be abstract or defined in an interface and implemented later.
-The functions can be overridden and provide a dynamic dispatch for the indexing expression evaluation (see :ref:`Indexing Expression`).
+The functions can be overridden and provide a dynamic dispatch for the indexing expression evaluation (see :ref:`Indexing Expressions`).
 They can be used in generic classes and interfaces for better flexibility.

 A compile-time error occurs if these functions are marked as ``async``.

+.. code-block-meta:
+   expect-cte:

 .. code-block:: typescript
    :linenos: